JBalderson-AI/prophet-challenge/README.md

 # Module 8: Correlating search trends and stock prices

 ## Project Overview
 This project analyzes Google Search Trends for MercadoLibre and explores their relationship with stock price patterns.
-The study applies time series analysis using Facebook's Prophet forecasting model to identify seasonal patterns and predict future search interest.
+The study applies time series analysis using the Prophet forecasting model to identify seasonal patterns and predict future search interest.

 ## Key Objectives
 - **Find unusual patterns in search traffic**